juanchok12/Concentration-of-Banking/README.md

 The document *"automated_data_pipeline.py"* in the "script" folder automates the process of
 *	Web scraping each quarterly link
-*	Transforming the data from HTML to CSV documents so that we can manipulate the data.
+*	Transforming the data from HTML to CSV documents so that I can manipulate the data.
 *	Data cleaning: standardization of column headers and data, adding columns that calculate percentages.
 *	Data wrangling: Setting master data frames, pivoting, concatenating dataframes that develop plot ready data frames.
 *	Uploads data frames into Github repository.